5thgenfinance/full-stack-actuarial/User Guides/README.md

-# full-stack-actuarial
-This is an open source repo "handout" section for my Full Stack Actuarial session presentation.  https://fullstackactuarial.com

 # Full Stack Actuarial - User Guides Catalog

 Welcome to the Full Stack Actuarial documentation repository.
 This README serves as a central catalog of all available user guides to help you navigate the documentation and find the resources you need.